-10 years from enrollment in doctoral program, if no master's\ was earned previously; 9 years from enrollment in doctoral program, if master's\ was earned previously
+Anthropology PhD Fall 1999 10 years from enrollment in doctoral program, if no master's was earned previously Medical Scholars MD/PhD Spring 1991 10 years from enrollment in doctoral program, if no master's was earned previously; 9 years from enrollment in doctoral program, if master's was earned previously

-\ Master's degree that fulfills Stage I requirements (see chapter VII.C.
-[130])
+^{} Master's degree that fulfills Stage I requirements (chapter 6.C.)

-Time to Degree Completion Chart
+2. Time to Degree Completion Chart: